 Kelingking viewpoint or the T-Rex is an absolute top of things to do on Nusa Penida island.
 If you only could do one thing, then do this!
-This is the most famous rock formation (looks like a head of T-Rex) that makes this ocean view genuinely spectacular.
+This is the most famous rock formation (which looks like a head of a T-Rex) that makes this ocean view genuinely spectacular.

 There is a 10k IDR entrance fee.

 There are a few viewpoints here.
 The first is the most famous.
 You just sit on a block of concrete with your legs down.
 To get to the second one, you climb a few steps down.
 Hold on to the wooden fences and take it slowly.
 And the last one can be found on the way back, just keep walking along the cliff edge, after a few minutes you will see the opening.
 There is actually a tree where people climb to get a drone-like image.

 If you’ve got the time and guts to do it, climb down the perilous staircase down to the beach.